SpaceX's Dragon Spaceship

 NASA gave Musk's company an indefinite delivery/indefinite quantity (IDIQ) contract, which means that NASA will wait to specify exactly what SpaceX's mission is, or even how many missions it will do.
 But what they do know is that the contract could total up to $1 billion.
 Although SpaceX plans on providing the Dragon for a cargo flight in 2010, Musk hopes to provide both cargo and crew on the Dragon to the ISS eventually [source: Morris].

 So, it seems, despite setbacks, both Musk and NASA are confident SpaceX ships will make it into orbit.
 Only time will tell if Musk can colonize Mars.
-Until then, take a look at the outer space articles listed on the next page.
+Until then, take a look at the outer space articles listed below.